POsten040/ScrollCompanion/README.md

 -images forthcoming-

 **Project Description**

-- The project is a chrome extension to help users spend time effectively when browsing the internet, by setting a timer for specific websites that prompts users to reflect on how long they've browsed, and what the goal of that browsing is.
+The project is a chrome extension to help users spend time effectively when browsing the internet, by setting a timer for specific websites that prompts users to reflect on how long they've browsed, and what the goal of that browsing is.
+### Planned Additional features:
+- options for customizing the notifications time, theme, buttons, and text
+- link to external websites
+- 'Hard Mode' where the windows is automatically closed when the timer finishes
+-

 **Use**